Get the Latest at PAVS Funding Events

 and many more...!

-There will also be some bite sized presentations bringing you updates on some current funding topics as well as the PAVS AGM.
+There were also some bite sized presentations bringing updates on current funding topics.

 As part of the Funding Fair experience we offered a one hour training session on Crowdfunding.